Avatar

 Policy and Terms

-There would be no refund provided in case there occur some problems due to government orders, harsh weather conditions, protests, landslides, or any delay due to other/any unforeseen circumstances.
+• There would be no refund provided in case some problems occur due to government orders, harsh weather conditions, protests, landslides, or any delay due to other/any unforeseen circumstances.
 On the occasion of any such happenings, we have a backup plan ready most of the time and we'll be moving onto that.
 There are times when we would have to cancel some activities mentioned in the itinerary but it's only due to the reason that we would be bound by a circumstance that is not in our control.
+Any extra charges incurred because of the changes would be borne by the guests.

 Terms and Conditions